 III.
 Practice/Revision

 This is the most important and often underrated step.
-After the completion of reading and understanding chapters, one must practise as many questions possible on the chapter.
+After the completion of reading and understanding chapters, one must practise as many questions possible in the chapter.
 A few points to remember:

 - Physical chemistry – NCERT is the best book for chemistry and Biology.
 For physical chemistry to be precise, it is the best source.
 In addition, NCERT exemplar is a great source too.
 Furthermore, maintain a formula book, in which you note all the formulae.
 Proves to be extremely handy for last-minute preparations.

 - Inorganic chemistry – exhaustive revisions are required for this section.
-Make self notes, visualize concepts, mind maps, colour charts for solubility and electrochemical series, important reactions.
+Make self notes, visualize concepts, infographics, colour charts for solubility and electrochemical series, important reactions.

 - Organic chemistry – study all the IUPAC names and naming chemical reactions every day.
 Master all the reactions in NCERT.
 Make use of charts here as well.
 Use flow charts and diagrams, wherever necessary.